Quick Navigation: How to Open Bak File

 If you are one of these new Administrators, who are having issues with opening SQL .bak file in Excel, select reliable methods in the following two parts to resolve your issue with ease.

 Part 1.
-3 Ways to Open SQL .BAK File in Excel
+How to Open SQL .BAK File in Excel (3 Ways)

 Before you start, locate the directory of .bak file on your SQL Server computer.
 Here is the default path where SQL Server saves the .bak file: